Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Introduction

-Radio galaxies were discovered about a period of sixty years ago \citep{Je53}.
-GRSs are a rare fraction of sources in the radio galaxy family \citep{Se18}.
-Different names have been conferred to this rather rare sub-class of RGs, such as `giant radio sources (GRSs), `large radio galaxies (LRGs).
-Many of the radio sources were classified as GRSs based on their linear size which was calculated using the Hubble constant ($H_{0}$) known at that time (values between 50 to 100 km s$^{-1}$Mpc$^{-1}$).
-As a result, the linear sizes of these sources were over or under-estimated and eventually, this led to improper statistical results of their population.
-With the development of precision of cosmology evolved from the cosmic microwave background radiation seen with the Wilkinson Microwave Anisotropy Probe (WMAP; \cite{Hin13}) and Planck mission \citep{Ad16}, the value of $H_{0}$ was set to $\sim$ 68 km s$^{-1}$Mpc$^{-1}$.
-Recent research \citep{Dab17, Da20b, Urs18} has accepted 0.7 Mpc as the lowest linear size limit of GRSs with the updated $H_{0}$ value obtained from observations.
-Giant radio sources which are powered by radio-loud AGN and Quasar are known as GRGs and GRQs respectively.
+GRS is a relatively uncommon sub-group of RGs.
+3C 236 was the first GRG, reported in 1974 by \citet{Wi74}.
+At that time the Hubble constant was assumed to be $H_{0}$ = 50 km s$^{-1}$Mpc$^{-1}$ which resulted in the physical linear size of GRG beyond 1 Mpc.
+The first two GRQs (1146--037, 1429+160) were discovered in 1983 \citep{Hi83}.
+The projected linear size of 1146--037 was 1.06 Mpc, at a redshift of $z=0.341$ and the projected linear size of 1429+160 was 1.37 Mpc at a redshift of $z=1.016$.
+Many of the RSs were classified as GRSs based on their linear sizes which were calculated using the Hubble constant ($H_{0}$) known at that time (values between 50 to 100 km s$^{-1}$Mpc$^{-1}$).
+As a result, the linear sizes of these sources were over or under-estimated, and eventually, this led to improper statistical results of their population.

+With the development of precision of cosmology evolved from the cosmic microwave background radiation seen with the Wilkinson Microwave Anisotropy Probe (WMAP; \citealt{Hin13}) and Planck mission \citep{Ad16}, the value of $H_{0}$ was set to $\sim$ 68 km s$^{-1}$Mpc$^{-1}$.
+Recent research \citep{Dab17, Da20b, Urs18, Bh22c} has accepted 0.7 Mpc as the lowest linear size limit of GRSs with the updated $H_{0}$ value obtained from observations.
+The total number of GRSs known to date is comparatively small with respect to radio sources (RSs), despite the fact that their number has significantly expanded during the past seven years \citep{Dab17, Ku18, Da20a, Da20b, Da20c, Ku21, An22, Ma22, Si22, Da23}.
+The longest known GRG to date is J081421.68+522410.0 in the LOw-Frequency ARray (LOFAR) Two-metre Sky Survey second data release (LoTSS DR2) field at 144 MHz, which extends 4.69 Mpc \citep{Oe22}.

+Numerous studies were conducted to determine the cause of long radio jets of these sources.
+The proposed hypotheses are:

+(1) The dynamical ages of GRSs indicate that these sources have evolved over a long time \citep{Ka97}.
+GRGs are extremely old RGs that have had the time to spread out over vast distances.
+However, \citet{Ma98} determined the spectral ages of GRGs that are comparable with the RGs of normal sizes.

+(2) Numerous authors have also looked into the nuclear host power contribution to the formation of these gigantic sources.
+Moreover, GRSs have significantly powerful radio jets when compared with normal radio sources that provide the necessary push to extend the projected linear size in Mpc scales \citep{Wi89}.
+But, \citet{Is99} showed that the GRGs have identical central engine strengths compared to the other normal-sized RGs, with similar radio luminosity.

+(3) The radio lobes of GRS go far away from the host galaxy under the impact of the duty cycle of activity in radio wavelengths, radio galaxy evolution, and the influence of the surrounding inter-galactic medium (IGM).
+The GRGs are thought to represent the final stage of RG evolution because they are known to grow to gigantic sizes.
+Their study may enable us to offer significant restrictions on many evolutionary models of RGs.

+(4) Additionally, it is notable that several GRS exhibit recurrent jet activity \citep{Kon13}.
+It is still not well understood the mechanism of the stopping and restarting of the jets of RGs.